ToonTools/TD_Course_2024_Q1/masterController/readme.md

-Add the following informaitoninto a `master controller` node and make sure the `myCustomMasterControllerScript.js` is in a location that the harmony scene can read
+Add the following informaiton into a `master controller` node and make sure the `myCustomMasterControllerScript.js` is in a location that the harmony scene can read

 ## Specifications
 ```html